This post may contain affiliate links which give me a small commission at no extra charge to you!

 To reduce the risk of Sudden Infant Death Syndrome, the American Academy of Pediatrics advises that parents place babies on their backs on a firm, flat sleep surface for EVERY sleep.

-It also encourages parents not to let babies sleep in “sitting devices” (strollers, car seats, swings, slings, etc.) and advises sleeping babies be moved from these devices to a flat surface as soon as possible.
+It also encourages parents not to let babies sleep in “sitting devices” or containers (strollers, car seats, swings, slings, etc.) and advises that sleeping babies be moved from these devices to a flat surface as soon as possible.

 While it is very common for new parents to use inclined sleeping seats during the early months, it is not a good idea for extended sleep.